DHTMLX/gantt-docs/data/desktop/templates.md

 Exploring Templates of the Gantt Chart
 =======================================

-Templates allows you to change the format of displayable dates and labels.
+Templates allow you to change the format of displayed dates and labels.
 They also let you apply CSS classes to style elements of the Gantt chart.

 {{index